-While India inherited a fully functioning government, for Pakistan it was a different ball game.
+While India inherited a fully functioning government, it was a different ball game for Pakistan.
 Everything had to be started from scratch as a mass-scale exodus of administrative talent, financial capital and entrepreneurship meant there were very few people who could run the government offices, social services, financial institutions, and commercial enterprises.
-Communal riots in the wake of independence resulted in the arrival of more than one million traumatized refugees but full of expectations from a country that was still reeling from the pangs of birth, added to the miseries of the state.
+Communal riots in the wake of independence resulted in the arrival of more than one million traumatized refugees but were full of expectations from a country that was still reeling from the pangs of birth, adding to the miseries of the state.

 Add the existential threat it was facing from its arch-rival India and you have a perfect picture of the enormity and the complexity of the challenges needing an urgent response.
 Confronted with these challenges of state-building, nation-building, territorial integrity, etc, constitution-making did not get the importance and urgency it deserved, keeping in view the fact that the new nation-state was comfortable with the Government of India Act 1935 in modified form

 The demise of the founder of Pakistan M. A. Jinnah on 11th September 1948 and the subsequent assassination of the first Prime Minister of the country, Liaquat Ali Khan on 16th October 1951, created a huge vacuum that derailed the democratic process and the facade of Parliamentary democracy started eroding.
 Unfortunately, their successors who were no doubt men of integrity lacked enough political maturity and experience in statecraft to steer the country in the right direction and failed the nation.